This is the first of an occasional column (very occasional by the way) in which I’ll follow my nose instead and write when I wish.

 Unlike the victims' families.

 When I started this column I didn’t intend it to end here.
 Certainly not in such a dark place.
-And although I fear I might plunge into the world of the pseudo-profound again sometime, I promise a mixture in my columns.
+And although I fear I might plunge into the world of the pseudo-profound again sometime, I promise a mixture in my blogs.
 Some business commentary.
 Some travel writing.
 Some plain fun too.
 Whatever I pick up along the way.